Enchele: Other names

+emendation of the apparently wrongly recorded name Sessarethae.

 Mythological accounts

-A legend widespread in antiquity reports that Cadmus – a Phoenician prince who became king of Thebes, and a Boeotian and Enchelean figure – with his wife Harmonia arrived among the Enchelei and helped them build many towns on the shores of Lake Ohrid and Lake Shkodra, among them Lychnidus (Ohrid) and Bouthoe (Budva).
-As the legend says it, at that time the Enchele were at war with neighboring Illyrian tribes and Cadmus after orders from the Oracle became leader of the people and came to their aid.
+A legend widespread in antiquity reports that Cadmus – the Phoenician prince, brother of Europa, and founder of Thebes, and a Boeotian and Enchelean figure – with his wife Harmonia arrived among the Enchelei and helped them build many towns on the shores of Lake Ohrid and Lake Shkodra, among them Lychnidus (Ohrid) and Bouthoe (Budva).
+As the legend says it and reported by, at that time the Enchele were at war with neighboring Illyrian tribes and Cadmus, after orders from the Oracle of Delphi, became leader of the people and came to their aid.
 After the victory against the Illyrians, the Enchele chose Cadmus as their king.

+Apollodorus wrote that the Encheleis/Engelanes would win a war against Illyrians only if led by Cadmus (Apoll., Bibl.
+3.5.4), which actually happened according to Herodotus.

+After that, Cadmus ruled over the Illyrians, where his son Illyrius was born.
+According to Virgil, Harmonia gave birth to Illyrius near the Illyrian river (presumably Drin/Drilon).
+(Virgil, Aeneid, Scholia Vaticana I, 243).

+In Euripides’ Bakchai, Bacchus pronounces Zeus’ prophetic words that Cadmus will ruin many cities and will loot the sanctuary of Phoebus (Eurip., Bakchai 1335-1340), leading a mixed barbarian army (this is obviously the Illyrian and Enchelean army mentioned by Herodotus), and that he (Cadmus) and Harmonia would anyway be saved by Ares transformed into dragon and taken to the land of the blessed---the Elysian Fields.
+In the account of Philo of Byblos (2nd century AD), the myth of the reptilian transformation of Cadmus and Harmonia is linked to the Illyrian tribes, as the location of Elysian Fields was considered by the Greeks to be somewhere on the Adriatic Sea coast.
+According to Apollonius of Rhodes (3rd century BC), the graves of Cadmus and Harmonia were on the banks of the Illyrian river, and somewhere there were the Encheleis/Engelanes.

 A mythological tradition reported by Appian (2nd century AD) tells that the Enchelei were among the South-Illyrian tribes that took their names from the first generation of the descendants of Illyrius, the eponymous ancestor of all the Illyrian peoples.
 According to Appian's account the progenitor to the Enchele was Encheleus, a son of Illyrius.

-According to a legendary account reported by Polybius, cited by Stephanus of Byzantium, after the disappearance of Amphiaraus during the siege of Thebes, his charioteer Baton settled in Illyria, near the country of the Enchelei.
+According to Polybius andcited by Stephanus of Byzantium, after the disappearance of Amphiaraus during the siege of Thebes, his charioteer Baton settled in Illyria, near the country of the Enchelei.